Ivenyang/cocos-docs/manual/framework/native/renderer/en.md

-# Introduction to New Render
+# Introduction to New Renderer

 ## Overview
 This article is mainly a overview of cocos2d v3.x rendering pipeline from a developer's view.
 It is not a substitution of the original [roadmap](https://docs.google.com/document/d/17zjC55vbP_PYTftTZEuvqXuMb9PbYNxRFu0EGTULPK8/edit) provided by the core engine team.